History of the England national football team: 1900–1939

 In the early 20th century, as association football began to grow in Europe, the French Football Association proposed a European federation.
 The English FA replied that "The Council of the Football Association cannot see the advantages of such a Federation, but on all matters upon which joint action was desirable they would be prepared to confer."
 FIFA was founded in 1904, which England were not original members.
 By 1906, they had joined FIFA.
 However, the relationship with the British associations and FIFA was fraught.
 In 1928, the British nations withdrew from FIFA, in a dispute over 'broken time' payments to amateur players.

 Over the coming decades, England primarily continued to competed against Scotland, Wales and Ireland in the Home Championship.
 This was partly due to the dominance of the United Kingdom in international football, and the problems of arranging continental internationals before the advent of air travel.
 England faced their first continental opposition in a tour of Central Europe in 1908, beating Austria, Hungary and Bohemia.
 England's first defeat outside the British Isles was a 4–3 loss to Spain in Madrid in May 1929.

 The England national amateur football team was formed in 1901, when amateur players could no longer easily find places in the main national team.
 Great Britain, rather than England and other home nations, is represented in the Olympic Games.
 But the Great Britain teams that won gold medals in the 1908 and 1912 Olympic football tournaments were constituted by England national amateur team players.
 A similar team was knocked out early in 1920 Olympic football.
 No Great Britain team entered in 1924 after dispute concerning the regulation of professionalism.

-As England were not originally members of FIFA, England did not enter the first three World Cups.
+As England were not members of FIFA at the time, England did not enter the first three World Cups.
 Amidst growing political turbulence in the 1930s, the British Foreign Office had influence over the national team, often determining who England could face.
 However, they did defeat the reigning World Cup champions Italy 3–2, in a match dubbed the "Battle of Highbury", in November 1934 which solidified the English's opinion that it was the best in the world.
 On 1 December 1937, Stanley Matthews scored a hat-trick in England's 5–4 victory over Czechoslovakia.